MAZterXP/testwolf/README.md

 - Fixed modern-controls bug where items can still be picked up even when they are made inaccessible by pushing a secret wall on top of them.
 This bug did not affect the MPU-only version because the spotvis algorithm was modified only in the modern-controls version (to support showing walls on the automap).
 - Fixed so that pushwall spots do not reactivate when another pushwall is pushed into its place and the user saves and reloads the game.
 To reenable the previous behavior, use new COMP flag 32.
 - Fixed so that the OPL2 device is cleaned up twice on system exit.
 The original EXEs were actually doing this second clean-up in the main game code, but it does not respect the "noal" option, so it was #ifdef-ed out for safety.
 But then I later noticed that not cleaning up twice caused the game to sometimes not detect the OPL2 properly on the next startup, so I reimplemented it with proper support for "noal".
 This might be a DOSBox-only thing, but I'm not taking chances.
+- Fixed a bug that causes lower-priority digitized sounds to never play again when a high-priority sound's ending portion was delayed from playing.
+- The hidden PC Speaker digitized sound mode is improved, fixing dropout issues when combining digitized and non-digitized PC sound effects.
+If no Disney Sound Source or Covox Speech Thing is present (or if the "noss" command-line parameter is supplied), its menu option is now replaced with PC Speaker, officially making it a non-hidden mode.
+Also, door sound effects now revert to their non-digitized counterparts because they are too noisy and unintelligible (and play very often in a level); hopefully this makes PC Speaker digitized sound much more tolerable.
+For DOSBox users, it is recommended to set the volume of the emulated PC Speaker device to 40 (or below) using the DOSBox command line "MIXER SPKR 40" for proper loudness relative to the emulated SB and FM devices.

 1.42 (2021-10-29)
 -----------------